avito-tech/bat-autobidding-benchmark/README.md

 ## Citation

-If you use this benchmark in your research, please cite our paper:
+If you use this benchmark in your research, please cite our paper: *to be updated*

 ## License

-This project is licensed under [Your chosen license].
+This project is licensed under MIT License.
 See the LICENSE file for details.

 ## Contact